-Bookworm? tick.
+Bookworm?
+Tick.
 Shy Catholic girl?
 Big tick.
 Facial scarring?
 Tick.
-Scar from open heart surgery?
+Scar from open-heart surgery?
 Tick.

-You know how everyone gets known for something for in high school?
-Try being known as that weird kid who missed the first year of high school because you had open heart surgery.
+You know how everyone gets known for something for in highschool?
+Try being known as that weird kid who missed the first year of high school because you had open-heart surgery.

-Recently after hitting rock bottom I began the journey of talking to God.
+Recently after hitting rock bottom, I began the journey of talking to God.
 And amazingly He spoke back.
 Here’s what He had to say:

 The first thing God told me was to look back in order to move forward.
 Living life just running away wallowing in your sad situation is easy.
-A life on the run is easy.
+Life on the run is easy.
 We’d rather just bury our pain somewhere within us in a I-can’t-deal-with-it-right-now attitude.
 The problem is right-now can become permanent.
 We merely just go through the motions of life without taking our hurt to God and thus start drift further away from Him.
-When we run away we allow the devil to take hold of our flaws and use it for his glory.
+When we run away we allow the devil to take hold of our flaws and use them for his glory.